 Are there any electric leaf blowers that are quiet?

 Well, quiet is a relative term, most leaf blowers are considered loud, but there are several models by popular manufacturers that meet the 50-foot recommendation by Consumer reports and other governmental groups.
 There are several models from Toro, Ryobi, Sun Joe, and Worx that meet those recommendations.
-One thing to note is the handheld models were all quieter than the back models.
+One thing to note is the handheld models were all quieter than the backpack models.
 In general electric or battery-powered blowers are quieter than gas blowers.

 Some manufacturers continue to work on making handheld gas leaf blowers and backpack blowers to produce noise around 65 dB.
 The average electric blower produces noise at about 65 dB(A).
 Compare that to the average noise ratings of common gas backpack blowers.

 Can a leaf blower be powerful and quiet?

 In the case of electric leaf blowers, the answer is yes.
 You don’t need to sacrifice power for not losing your hearing.
 Many electric and battery-powered leaf blowers are as powerful as there gas cousins.
 Manufactures such as Ryobi, Sun Joe, and Worx create powerful models that can get the job done just as good as a gas model.

 One thing to keep in mind is that if you are using an electric or battery-powered blower you don’t have to deal with all the other hassles related to gas blowers.
 You don’t have to maintain the gas/oil mixture, changing spark plugs, fuel, and air filters.
 The bonus is you get a leaf blower that is a little easier on the ears for you and the people around you.